 Remember when you were in college, and you knew you had a big test, so you’d pull an all-nighter to help you pass it?
 You may even have tried brain games to help you retain information.
 Well, the chances are good that when you took that test, you didn’t remember half of what you thought you would.

 That might work fine in a setting where you only want to retain the information to pass that exam, but what about if you’re attempting to learn a skill?
 See, in college, especially psychology school, you might think you’re just passing exams, but there are more benefits, such as critical thinking, insight into behaviors, research skills, and a deeper understanding of how we work.
-To retain all of that, you need time to perfect it, like you would when learning to play an instrument.
+To retain all of that, you need time to perfect it, like you would when learning to play an instrument, and considering personalized nootropics for brain fog can help enhance your cognitive abilities.

 With distributed practice, you’ll need to space out your education so that a certain amount of time goes by before you begin learning again.